dair-ai/pe-for-llms/exercises/exercise-2.md

-## Session 2 Exercises (DurationL 10-15 minutes)
+## Session 2 Exercises (Duration 10-15 minutes)

-Try to complete as many of the exercises below.
-Use the notebooks covered during session 2 for guidance and hints.
+Complete the following exercises based on what you have learned in Session 2.
+Use the notebooks/slides covered during Session 2 for tips and guidance.

 1) Modify the prompt below to include demonstrations.
 Include demonstrations as an `input_variable`.
 Make sure include some examples and test that it works.